PG&E Warns Of Possible New Public Safety Power Shutoffs This Week

-WALNUT CREEK (CBS SF) — Pacific Gas and Electric is alerting of possible new Public Safety Power Shutoffs this week in the Bay Area and Northern California.
+LIVERMORE (CBS SF/KPIX) — Pacific Gas and Electric is alerting of possible new Public Safety Power Shutoffs this week in the Bay Area and Northern California.

 The utility’s Emergency Operations Center is preparing for a potential Diablo Wind event across Northern California, with a new PSPS watch for several geographic zones in the state, PG&E said Monday.